-Pick out the Books You Won’t Be Packing
+Before Deciding How to Pack Books in Boxes, Pick out Those You Won’t Be Packing

-Before you start putting every single book into moving boxes, look at your inventory list and take some time to pick out the titles you won’t be taking with you.
+You decided where to move, you know what are your reasons to move, and now is the best time of the year to move, however, before you start putting every single book into moving boxes, look at your inventory list (or a photo inventory) and take some time to pick out the titles you won’t be taking with you.
 Perhaps you have several copies of the same book?
 Or maybe you have a book or two you simply know you’ll never read again.
-Whatever the case is, put those in a separate pile and consider selling them or donating them to charity.
-There’s no need to carry them all, especially if you’re planning your moving budget for moving into a smaller home.
+Whatever the case is, put those in a separate pile for unwanted items to donate and consider selling them or donating them to charity.
+There’s no need to carry them all, especially if you’re planning your moving budget to reduce the costs of moving or moving into a smaller home.

-Now that you’re left with a pile of items you’re definitely taking to your new home or to the storage, it’s time to get them organized.
+Now that you’re left with a pile of items that have definitely made it to the relocating to another state checklist and that you’re taking to your new home or to the storage, it’s time to get them organized.
 Divide them into meaningful categories to make packing easier.
 Here are a few tips you could use:

 - Sort by cover type.
-Dividing all your book collection into hardcover and paperback is a great first step to organizing them for packing.
+Dividing all your book collections into hardcover and paperback is a great first step to organizing them for packing.

 - Sort by shelf.
 While this method might not be that handy for packing, it will certainly make unpacking easier.
 Simply group together those titles that you keep on the same shelf and pack them as such.
-If you didn’t manage to find a job before moving to another state, avoiding relocation depression will be much easier when you can easily find your favorite author and relax while reading.
+If you didn’t manage to find a job before moving to another state, or you’re still on a house-hunting mission, avoiding relocation depression will be much easier when you can easily find your favorite author and relax while reading.